malaviya-parth/CN/Network Layer/IP header/fragmentation.md

 ### Solution
 - It is a 13 bit field and for max size block 65512(65535-20)(three bits we removed to adjust for 8 divisibility) requires 16 bits to store so we divide by 8 to eliminate 3 bits which adjust the storage into 13 bits.

+## Question
+What is N/W layer overhead?

+### Solution
+- What are the extra bytes we had sent after fragmentation is the N/W layer overload.
+- Like in above example of MTU 500 to MTU 200, sir said answer is 80 bytes but I didn't get it

+## Question
+What is overhead due to fragmentation

+### Solution
+- Overhead due to fragmentation is 60.

+## Question
+What is efficiency, B/W utilization or Throughput?

+### Solution
+- Useful data/Actual data
+- Throughput = Efficiency * B/W

+## Question
+Where Fragmentation is done

+### Solution
+- It is done at intermediate routers

+## Question
+If D=1 & Router needs to do fragmentation then?

+### Solution
+- Router will discard the datagram and send ICMP error message to sender.